Lace & The Guild's Collection

 The collection is stored in drawers, boxes and cupboards in the committee room at The Hollies.
 Small items are placed in conservation-quality transparent bags in drawers according to the type of lace.
 Larger items are stored in boxes of an appropriate size, and also go in the special bags unless they are too large, in which case they are rolled in acid-free tissue paper.
 Other conservation measures are UV-film on the windows, and lavender bags to deter creepy-crawlies.
 The temperature and humidity of the room is also monitored regularly.

 You are very welcome to visit the museum to look at and study the lace and other artefacts — you do not have to be a Lace Guild member.
-A Museum Curator will be on hand to identify lace or give information on lace when the museum is open from 10am to 3pm on the following Saturdays:
+A Museum Curator will be on hand to identify lace or give information on lace when the museum is open from 10am to 3pm on the following Saturdays in 2015:

 It is also possible to visit at other times but as this depends on a volunteer being available, it is necessary to make an appointment beforehand.

 Displays of lace from the collection are held in the Exhibition Room at The Hollies from time to time, interspersed with displays of lace from other sources.

 The Gallery page of this section of the website features different lace from the Museum collection, the selection being changed every six months or so.